airyhq/airy/docs/docs/api/source.md

 Take for instance the Facebook Messenger source.
 You should map these fields like so:

+- `source_id` → This is the identifier that will be written to all your messaging data (i.e. the `source` field on every [message](docs/api/endpoints/messages.md#list)) and should thus not be changed later unless you want to partition your data.

 - `source_message_id` → the `mid` sent in every [webhook message event](https://developers.facebook.com/docs/messenger-platform/reference/webhook-events/messages/).
 If your messaging source does not provide message ids, you can either create them yourself or use something like the hash of the message content and the timestamp as a proxy.

 - `source_channel_id` → For Messenger this is the Facebook page id.
 If your source only supports one channel per account, you can also use a constant value for this field.